Research Preview — APIs may change. GitHub

 The uncertainty tradeoff in location claims has a privacy dimension.
 Broader spatial bounds (larger radius) and wider temporal bounds reveal less about exact location and timing.
 Applications that want to preserve user privacy can intentionally use coarser claims — “was this user in San Francisco sometime today?” rather than “was this user within 5m 37.7749°N 122.4194°W at 14:32:07?”
 This isn’t a hack — it’s a principled privacy-preserving approach.
 If the application only needs to know “roughly where, roughly when,” there’s no reason to collect or process exact coordinates.ZK Location Proofs (Research)

 Zero-knowledge proofs would allow verification of location claims without revealing the underlying location data to anyone — including the verifier.
-A ZK location proof could prove “I was inside this boundary” without revealing where inside the boundary, or even what the boundary was.| Property | TEE (today) | ZK (future) |
+A ZK location proof could prove “I was inside this boundary” without revealing where inside the boundary, or even what the boundary was.| Property | TEE (attested deployment) | ZK (future) |

 |---|---|---|

-| Raw inputs hidden from operator | Yes | Yes |
+| Raw inputs hidden from host operator | Only under a real attested deployment — not live today | Yes |

 | Raw inputs hidden from verifier | No | Yes |